reddelexc/hackerone-reports/tops_by_bug_type/TOPGRAPHQL.md

-Top GRAPHQL reports from HackerOne:
+Top GraphQL reports from HackerOne:

 1. [Confidential data of users and limited metadata of programs and reports accessible via GraphQL](https://hackerone.com/reports/489146) to HackerOne - 972 upvotes, $20000
 2. [Email address of any user can be queried on Report Invitation GraphQL type when username is known](https://hackerone.com/reports/792927) to HackerOne - 620 upvotes, $8500